jdmonin/JSettlers2/README.txt

 For these instructions we'll assume you already installed the PostgreSQL or MySQL software, or will download a SQLite JAR to avoid database server setup.
+JSettlers is tested with sqlite 3.7, mysql 5.5, and postgresql 8.4 and 9.5.

 You will need a JDBC driver JAR file in your classpath or the same directory as the JSettlers JAR, see below for details.
 Besides PostgreSQL, MySQL, or SQLite